Chris-ScoutCorps/bea-mcp/README.md

 ### TODOs

-The most important action item, IMO, is to preprocess the metadata along with human readble explanations and clear keywords, to help it find the right data set.
+The most important action item, IMO, is to pre-process the metadata along with human readble explanations and clear keywords, to help it find the right data set.
+- Come up with natural language summaries of data sets, vector embed them, and use these to relate data sets to questions
+- Generate sample questions for data sets, vector embed them, and use these to relate data sets to questions
+- Generate topics and synonyms for data sets, vector embed them.
+Do the same for questions that are asked by the user, and use these to relate data sets to questions

 The second most important is going to be for it to more cleverly determine whether the question applies to more than one data set.
+- See third bullet point above for deciding on correct data sets
+- Implement querying against multiple data sets and then stitch together results for a coherent response

+As this is an MCP server, we should return raw data sets and let a downstream consumer turn these into charts or graphs
+- If we want to incorproate it into a BQ DCS/DUP project
+- If it's meant to be standalone, we can do some of that here

+Smaller Action Items / Enhacements:
+- Using the LLM to match regions with a giant list to get a region code is overkill.
+We should have the LLM decide whether or not the query is regional, and then use more straightforward code to find the correct region.
+- We can probably do something similar with NAICS codes.
+- Expect more like this ...

 ## MCP Server